vanvoorden/TaskProperty/README.md

 Dynamic Properties are a good place to put “business” logic: algorithms or patterns we might want to share across multiple view components.
 Dynamic Properties also compose well with *other* dynamic properties: we can make them *stateful*.
 We will work together through an example to see how this can work and how this can lead to code that is easier to maintain over time.

+> [!NOTE]
+> This project was built and tested from Xcode 26.6 and macOS 26.5.2.

 ## View Modifiers

 Suppose we are building a simple view component to display a clock.
 Our only job for now is to just display the current time and update every second.